Skip to content

 with_insert(charset=string.ascii_letters, rng=None)

-Mutate data by inserting random characters.
+Mutate series by inserting random characters.
 The characters are drawn from the provided charset.

 Parameters: